charleswasaway/charleswasaway/README.md

 <p align="center">You enjoy starting arguments: I don’t have time for any unnecessary drama, it's not my problem.
 Take it somewhere else.

-<p align="center">You’re flirty or make people uncomfortable: ANYONE found flirting w/me will be blocked.
+<p align="center">You’re flirty or make others uncomfortable: ANYONE found flirting w/me will be blocked.
 (Unless it's Stancy ily pookie ♡)

 <p align="center">You don’t respect boundaries or personal space.